urob/zmk-helpers/README.md

     The default for macOS is `OS_UNICODE_LEAD` set to hold <kbd>Left Alt</kbd>
     and `OS_UNICODE_TRAIL` set to release <kbd>Left Alt</kbd>.

-[^3]: Swedish language support was added by discord user "captainwoot".
-Danish language support was added by [@zonique2k](https://github.com/zonique2k).
+[^3]: Swedish character support was added by discord user "captainwoot".
+Danish character support was added by [@zonique2k](https://github.com/zonique2k).
+French character support was added by [@artggd](https://github.com/artggd).